nedbat/byterun/README.rst

 * Use in a dynamic fuzzer or in coholic execution for analysis

-The ability to run Python bytecode as far back as 2.4 from Python 3.10 I find pretty neat.
+The ability to run Python bytecode as far back as 2.4 from Python 3.10 or Python 3.10 from a Python 2.7 interpreter I find pretty neat.
 (Even more could easily be added).

-Also, The sandboxed environment in a debugger I find interesting.
-(Note: currently environments are not sandboxed that well, but I am working towards that.)
+Also, idea of the sandboxed environment in a debugger I find interesting.
+(Note: currently environments are not sandboxed that well, but I am working towards that, and it is a bit challenging.)

 Since there is a separate execution, and traceback stack, inside a debugger you can try things out in the middle of a debug